This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

-A new version of the U.S. Department of Health and Human Services (HHS) Office for Human Research Protections (OHRP) “Common Rule”, governing federally funded human research, was set to become effective on January 19, 2018.
-On January 17, 2018, The HHS and 15 other federal departments and agencies announced an Interim Final Rule (IFR) that delays the effective date.
-The general compliance date for the revised Common Rule in now set to January 21, 2019.
-This new guidance is the first update to the regulations since they were published in 1991 and the delay is to allow regulated entities extra time to prepare.
-Below is a summary of some of the changes that are scheduled to go in to effect.
-In addition, the FDA has also issued guidance (October, 2018) to help provide direction, stating that it
+A new version of the U.S. Department of Health and Human Services (HHS) Office for Human Research Protections (OHRP) “Common Rule”, governing federally funded human research, took effect January 21, 2019.
+This new guidance is the first update to the regulations since they were published in 1991.
+The FDA has issued guidance (October, 2018) to help provide direction, stating that it

 …intends to undertake notice and comment rulemaking to harmonize, to the extent applicable, FDA’s regulations with the revised Common Rule.
 Because FDA has not revised its regulations, FDA is issuing this guidance to reduce confusion and burden associated with complying with two different sets of human subject protection regulations.